Event delivery semantics

 <your-bucket-prefix>/dataexport.<cluster-identifier>.<connection-type-identifier>.integration.<integration-id>/event_type=<event-type>/date=<date>/<schema-id>/<zone>/dataexport.<cluster-identifier>.<connection-type-identifier>.integration.<integration-id>+<partition>+<offset>.avro

 Can’t see the code because of the scroll bar?
-See how to fix that here.
+Learn how to fix that here.

 Filename Segment | Definition |